Skip to content

 • Enable weekly reminders: Turn on weekly reminder emails to keep evaluators on track without manual follow-up.

-• Preview assignments before saving: Use the Impact Preview panel and the Preview Assignments button to verify session counts and evaluator workload before anything goes live.
+• Preview assignments before saving: Use the Impact Preview panel to verify session counts and evaluator workload before anything goes live.

 Next steps